lly00412/SceneSplat/README.md

     --multi_node
 ```

+### Resume training from checkpoint

-**Resume training from checkpoint.** You can resume training from a checkpoint by specifying the checkpoint path to the `weight` option and set `resume=True`.
+You can resume training from a checkpoint by specifying the checkpoint path to the `weight` option and set `resume=True`.
 For example:
 ```bash
 python tools/train.py \
     --config-file lang-pretrain-concat-scan-ppv2-matt-mcmc-wo-normal-contrastive.py \